Series: All Stars w/The Taxi Boys

 Surprisingly for a Taxi Boys film, there are a few options here: Ben Blue getting sprayed with the oil from his taxi; or Billy Gilbert walking backwards into a bath are contenders, but it cannot be overlooked the bold performance from the beautiful Muriel Evans in that revealing dress of hers.
 She steals every scene and has the male viewers gagging for more and more!

-• This was the third film in the series to be released.
+• Released as part of the "All Star" banner, this was the third film in the Taxi Boys series to be released.

 • When Ben Blue pulls up his taxi containing Muriel Evans he smashes into the back of a stationary cab.
 In the close-up next shot there appears to be a car parked directly behind him that wasn't there before.

 • In the scene where Ben Blue is messing about trying to repair the cab and the oil shoots out, splashing Muriel Evans, his elbow presses onto her breast.

 • After Ben Blue has splashed the oil onto Muriel's dress she calls him an idiot.
 Well, someone had to say it!

 • After Muriel gets back into the cab, Ben prats about with the car and gets a face full of oil.
 You can hear somebody laugh off-camera.

 • Credit must be given to Ben Blue for the stunt where he sets light to the dress whilst holding it.
 The flames go up pretty quick and he doesn't have much time to react before throwing it onto the ground.
 Blue also performs another good stunt later on as he is submerged in the bath with Billy Gilbert sitting on top of him.

 • Muriel Evans' cleavage.
 Muriel Evans' cleavage.
 Muriel Evans' cleavage.